 The José Luis Lopez Foundation promotes the Pilota Arreu del Món

-The idea is simple as it revolves around Build a small installation, a wall, a smooth track in the front and some lines So you can play One wallIt is a method that requires no more than a ball and you want to enjoy playing this sport with your free hand.

-To achieve this goal, the International Handball Federation (CIJB), Jose Luis Lopez Foundation They work side by side, and it is through the latter institution that the ultimate impulse is directed to implementing the program.
+The Pilota Arreu del Món program has been working for some time with the aim of bringing handball to different parts of the world where there are financial, logistical and sometimes social difficulties involved in practicing this ancient sport.
+The idea is simple, because it involves building a small installation, a wall, a smooth playground in the front, and some lines, so that One Wall can be played, a method that requires no more than a ball and the desire to have fun playing.
+This sport in your free hand.
+To achieve this goal, CIJB and the José Luis Lopez Foundation work side by side, and it is through the latter Foundation that the ultimate impulse is directed to the implementation of the program.

-To continue to complete the steps, in the same week a Agreement between CIJB and the José Luis López Foundation The Foundation undertakes to collaborate with CIJB to advance the Pilota Arreu del Món program, which aims to assist Construction of ball walls by hand in low areas of different countries of African and American continents.
+To continue to complete the steps, an agreement was signed this week between CIJB and the José Luis López Foundation, whereby the Foundation commits to collaborating with CIJB in order to advance the Pilota Arreu del Món program, which aims to assist in the construction of ball walls by hand in low-lying areas of various countries of the continents African and American.

 Call the municipality

-José Luis López, Honorary President of CIJB, He stated, “I am proud to be able to continue this collaboration with CIJB and help expand the sport in areas where the possibilities are extremely rare.”

-For its part, CIJB President, Alberto SoldadoCIJB’s intention is to be able to participate in this program by Valencia municipality And all entities interested in joining Solidarity project Which you can merge and Extending the ball game in areas requiring outside assistance“.
+In addition to CIJB, Jose Luis Lopez, Honorary President stated, “It is my pride to be able to continue this collaboration with CIJB and to help expand the sport in areas where the possibilities are extremely rare.”
+For his part, CIJB President Alberto Soldado said: “The intention of CIJB is to be able to engage the Valencia municipalities and all entities interested in joining a solidarity project that can strengthen and expand the game of football in areas requiring outside assistance.”

 Showcased at Simat

-the program The ball around the world It will be formally presented, and as a central act, in Simat of the Valldigna Monastery On the occasion of the next day Mediterranean Ball meetThanks to the cooperation of the district city council Savor And the mayor, Victor Mansanet.
+The Pilota Arreu del Món program will be presented officially and as a central act in the Abbey of Simat de la Valldigna, on the occasion of the upcoming Trobada de Pilota del Mediterrani, and thanks to the cooperation of the City Council of the Savor region and its mayor, Victor Mannette.

 Negotiations with the World Council

-During the past weeks there have been some meetings in between CIJB And the World Handball Council.
-Exactly this week, a new meeting will be held in which they will continue their studies Forms of cooperation and joint action between the two international entities.
+During the past weeks there have been some meetings between CIJB and the World Handball Council.
+Specifically, a new meeting will be held this week, during which the study of modalities for cooperation and joint action between the two international entities will continue.
 Progress continues in the realization of joint ventures by 2022.